Emporia State University: Memorial for Fallen Educators

-On June 13, 2013, NTHF executive director, along with former university officials, U.S. Sen. Jerry Moran's staff, and local government leaders broke ground by the one-room schoolhouse located on the campus to build a memorial for teachers who have fallen in the "line of duty".
+On June 13, 2013, the NTHF executive director, along with former university officials, U.S. Sen. Jerry Moran's staff, and local government leaders broke ground by the one-room schoolhouse located on the campus to build a memorial for teachers who have fallen in the "line of duty".
 The Sandy Hook Elementary School shooting was the main inspiration for the memorial.
 On June 6, 2014, the granite memorial markers were placed along with granite benches.
 The official dedication was held on June 12, 2014.

 On September 21, 2015, United States Senator Moran of Kansas introduced a bill to the United States Congress to designate the memorial as the "National Memorial to Fallen Educators".
 Should the bill pass by both the U.S. House of Representatives and Senate, the memorial would then need to be signed by the President of the United States.
 The memorial would not become a part of the National Park Service, nor would it receive Federal funding.